 Twidell identifies regional variation in charter preferences, singling out the Russian market, where machines that are three years old or younger have historically been popular.
 In the US, customers are content with an older aircraft, as long as the crew is well trained, while in the Caribbean he identifies an ‘aging fleet’.

 But the jet is only the means to the end and Twidell predicts a move away from saturated airports to new destinations.
 “Take Mykonos.
 We’ve seen huge demand over the last two summers, but the authorities haven’t been particularly proactive in expanding capacity.”
 Yet, exclusivity is its own attraction, a fact recognized by St Barts, where runway capacity and slot availability are allowed to limit visitor numbers, to the island’s benefit.

-Pilatus’s brand-new PC-24, which he says will disrupt the charter sector.
+Another Twidell prediction is on Pilatus’s brand-new PC-24, which he says will disrupt the charter sector.
 Its rough field capability is something new, yet PrivateFly’s CEO reckons it won’t be a factor.
 “I see it as a disrupter from regular runways.
 It’s going to be a great aircraft, with lots more cabin for the price.
 It’ll provide more space than the Phenom 300 at similar cost, and customers are always cost conscious.”

 Unsurprisingly, Twidell’s outlook for PrivateFly is for continued expansion.
 “We’re coming up to our tenth anniversary and I believe our team is the secret to our success.”
 He recognises how business aviation works on a regional, even one-to-one basis, even as it spans the globe.
 “You can have the best technology, but it’s about people.
 Even our ‘millennials’, who book from the app, expect to speak to an expert when they need to.